 <?xml version="1.0" encoding="utf-8"?>

-<rss version="2.0"><channel><title>Stephen Foskett, Pack Rat - Latest Comments in Storage History: The 3Server</title><link>http://fosketts.disqus.com/</link><description></description><language>en</language><lastBuildDate>Tue, 26 Jun 2007 10:44:32 -0000</lastBuildDate><item><title>Re: Storage History: The 3Server</title><link>http://blog.fosketts.net/2007/06/25/storage-history-the-3server/#comment-3765187</link><description>How could I, a Mass-hole myself, forget to mention Banyan?
+<rss xmlns:atom="http://www.w3.org/2005/Atom" version="2.0"><channel><title>Stephen Foskett, Pack Rat - Latest Comments in Storage History: The 3Server</title><link>http://fosketts.disqus.com/</link><description></description><atom:link href="https://fosketts.disqus.com/storage_history_the_3server/latest.rss" rel="self"></atom:link><language>en</language><lastBuildDate>Mon, 19 Jul 2010 15:35:36 -0000</lastBuildDate><item><title>Re: Storage History: The 3Server</title><link>http://blog.fosketts.net/2007/06/25/storage-history-the-3server/#comment-63238490</link><description>&lt;p&gt;Actually the 3Server with 3+Share wasn't a file server but what we would now call a SAN array.
+Workstations sent head, disk, sector (SCSI was new then so LBA not a standard) requests.
+Volumes were R/W for a single user or R/O for all.
+Shared R/W required applications to support APIs for access.&lt;/p&gt;&lt;p&gt;That's why Novell killed them.
+File services much better idea for user workstations.&lt;/p&gt;&lt;p&gt;3+Open used SMB and was a file server.&lt;/p&gt;&lt;p&gt;SMB first appeared in IBM LAN Program/DOS 3.1 and MS OEMed it as MS-Net.
+DOS was just too limited as a server OS so they partnered with 3Com to add networking to OS/2 in LAN Manager.
+3Com got hosed on the deal by the way.&lt;br&gt;&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Howard Marks</dc:creator><pubDate>Mon, 19 Jul 2010 15:35:36 -0000</pubDate></item><item><title>Re: Storage History: The 3Server</title><link>http://blog.fosketts.net/2007/06/25/storage-history-the-3server/#comment-3765187</link><description>&lt;p&gt;How could I, a Mass-hole myself, forget to mention Banyan?
 It was the first NOS I was exposed to when I was an undergrad at WPI!
 Thanks for pointing this out!
-I meant to be focusing on the 3Server, but Banyan deserved at least a shout-out!</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">sfoskett</dc:creator><pubDate>Tue, 26 Jun 2007 10:44:32 -0000</pubDate></item><item><title>Re: Storage History: The 3Server</title><link>http://blog.fosketts.net/2007/06/25/storage-history-the-3server/#comment-3765186</link><description>Just for completeness, the third major player of that era was Banyan, with Banyan VINES.
+I meant to be focusing on the 3Server, but Banyan deserved at least a shout-out!&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">sfoskett</dc:creator><pubDate>Tue, 26 Jun 2007 10:44:32 -0000</pubDate></item><item><title>Re: Storage History: The 3Server</title><link>http://blog.fosketts.net/2007/06/25/storage-history-the-3server/#comment-3765186</link><description>&lt;p&gt;Just for completeness, the third major player of that era was Banyan, with Banyan VINES.
 While I worked there, we moved VINES from a proprietary hardware platform to generic 386 servers and ultimately implemented it as services on top of SCO Unix.
 If you're going to cover this in a future segment, great.
-If not, readers can look up "Banyan" on &lt;a href="http://wikipedia.org" rel="nofollow"&gt;wikipedia.org&lt;/a&gt; for a reasonably accurate summary.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">tsa</dc:creator><pubDate>Tue, 26 Jun 2007 06:39:03 -0000</pubDate></item></channel></rss>
+If not, readers can look up "Banyan" on &lt;a href="http://wikipedia.org" rel="nofollow noopener" target="_blank" title="wikipedia.org"&gt;wikipedia.org&lt;/a&gt; for a reasonably accurate summary.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">tsa</dc:creator><pubDate>Tue, 26 Jun 2007 06:39:03 -0000</pubDate></item></channel></rss>